k8s-community/cluster-deploy/README.md

 pip install apache-libcloud
 ```

-Install ansible if it does not installed
+Also you can install `Ansible` from pip if it does not installed
 ```sh
 pip install ansible
 ```

-## Playbooks using
+## Playbooks usage

 Before using of the playbooks you should change/enter all required vars in `inventory/group_vars/all.yml`